pbhogan/TinyJSON/README.md

 This project was developed with pain elimination and lightweight size in mind.
 That said, it should be able able to handle reasonable amounts of reasonable data at reasonable speeds.

-My primary use case for this library is with Mono and Unity3D (version 4), so compatibility is focused there, though it should work with most modern C# environments.
+My primary use case for this library is with Mono and Unity3D (currently version 4), so compatibility is focused there, though it should work with most modern C# environments.

 ## Meta